Planning a southern getaway and wondering whether Savannah or Charleston is the right city for you?

 Make no mistake, though: for two cities that sound so similar on paper, Savannah and Charleston actually feel quite different from each other on the ground.

-Here’s how to decide whether to visit Savannah or Charleston.
+That being said: here’s how to decide whether to visit Savannah, GA or Charleston, SC!

 Table of Contents